Sjord/Sjord.github.io/_posts/2024-06-19-book-review-the-seven-husbands-of-evelyn-hugo.md

 A competitor actress, Celia, is telling Evelyn what she likes about her.
 Many of the things Celia likes about Evelyn could be considered objectively bad things.
 I like the paradox of this, and it makes it more honest.
 Celia does not have a rose-tinted view of Evelyn.
 She knows both the good sides and bad sides of Evelyn.
 She likes her not just because of her good qualities but also because of her bad qualities.

 I like impertinent people.
 I like how bold and daring they are, and the social tension they create.
-I know it is impolite to be rude and I would not often do it myself, but if someone else does it inadvertently look up to them.
+I know it is impolite to be rude and I would not often do it myself, but if someone else does it I inadvertently look up to them.

 ## Complicated feelings